 Most performance problems aren't training problems.

 These frameworks work because organizations function as systems.
-Think of it like an ecosystem, where every plant and animal affect one another.
-A believed lack of training in one area often reflects issues elsewhere, like misaligned incentives, inadequate tools, or unclear performance standards.
+Think of it like an ecosystem, where every plant and animal affects one another.
+A lack of training in one area often reflects issues elsewhere, like misaligned incentives, inadequate tools, or unclear performance standards.
 Systematic diagnosis reveals where intervention will actually make a difference.

 Once I understand the root cause, I evaluate potential solutions and propose the most effective option(s).
 It might be training, but it’s often other solutions.
 When learning solutions are appropriate, I build scalable systems and measure outcomes to demonstrate business impact.